 Art of Romanticism in Italy

 Who loves art can easily understand how nice is a journey into the art of Romanticism.
 That period is really amazing because it takes people into modern art.
 The paintings are not only a representation of a view, but there is a sign, something more.
 I think the feature of the style is visible in the vigorous brushstrokes capable of interpreting reality.
 Color and not too defined signs tell a story.

 This is what I like about the art of Romanticism.
 Then, of course, there are many elements related to the history of that period.
 I love to explore the most important event of Italian unity.
 Also, I like to see in the paintings how Italy was at that time.
 The same feelings, especially talking about techniques, come from the sculpture.
 If you want to see art in Italy you have a lot of opportunities.
 But I recommend you to explore the artworks of the 18th century.

 If you like art visit Italy.
-Art of Romanticism has a huge collection spread in all the country.
-There are many museums that offer the view of great artworks to the visitors.
-Time to time in various Italian cities there are thematic exhibitions.
+Art of Romanticism has a huge collection spread all the country.
+Many museums offer a view of great artworks to the visitors.
+From time to time in various Italian cities, there are thematic exhibitions.
 I like them because they collect paintings and sculptures also from foreign museums and private collections.
 So it’s easy to see some artworks that are usually not visible to the public.

 I hope you enjoyed this post.
 If you want to read more about my art incursions, check out the dedicated section of my blog.
 Share this post and subscribe to my newsletter, you will get updates and extra contents.